pranjaljately/taxi-poc/README.md

-# CaBeam React-Native expo POC
+# Taxi React-Native expo POC

 Small proof of concept to try to build the CaBeam react-native (expo) app.